Which school do you want to support?

 A decade ago, it was very difficult to credibly identify high-achievement schools in high-poverty and high-minority settings.
 Today, it is much easier to find them.
 These schools prove that children’s destinies are not coldly and totally predetermined by poverty and ethnicity.
 These exceptional schools even have an acronym in education reform speak: “Beating the Odds,” or BTO schools.

 Over the long run, there is strong evidence that educational achievement is steadily, slowly improving for students in all subgroups.
 For example, the charts below show the growth in the number of students scoring "proficient" or better during the final ten years of California's state tests in math and language arts.
 (These tests have since been replaced with new ones that align with Common Core standards.
-It's too early to show long-term results on the new tests.)
+It's too early to show long-term results on the new tests.
+You can find results of the last few years here.)

 Each year, a statistical sample of students take a different test, the National Assessment of Educational Progress (NAEP), nicknamed the "Nation's Report Card."
 The results of this test also show long-term improvement, though California's scores dipped slightly in 2015.